 - Log in to your account at portal.musio.com.

-- If you see it listed, your membership is active—move to Step 2.
+- If you see it listed as "Active", your membership is active and you can move to Step 2.

 Step 2: Check for an Error Message